Prenatal Care

 3. Prenatal Care

 Increasing the number of women who receive early prenatal care (in the first trimester of pregnancy) can improve birth outcomes and lower health care costs by reducing the likelihood of complications during pregnancy and childbirth.
-Babies born to mothers who do not get prenatal care are three times more likely to have a low birth weight and five times more likely to die than those born to mothers who do get care.
-Early prenatal care allows women and their health care providers to identify and, when possible, treat health problems and correct health-compromising behaviors that can be particularly damaging during the initial stages of fetal development.[1]
+Babies born to mothers who do not receive prenatal care are three times more likely to have a low birth weight and five times more likely to die than those born to mothers who do get care.
+Early prenatal care allows women and their health care providers to identify and, when possible, treat health problems and address health-compromising behaviors that can be particularly damaging during the initial stages of fetal development.[1]
 This indicator tracks early prenatal care rates for San Bernardino County, including detail by race and ethnicity.

 TREND

-OVERALL, PRENATAL CARE RATES REMAINED STEADY IN 2020
+PRENATAL CARE RATES DECLINE

-Percentage of Mothers Receiving Early Prenatal Care by Race and Ethnicity in San Bernardino County, 2011-2020
+Percentage of Mothers Receiving Early Prenatal Care by Race and Ethnicity in San Bernardino County, 2014-2023

 What is Healthy People 2030?